datapartnership/welcome/README.md

  > A partnership between international organizations and companies, created to facilitate the use of third-party data in research and international development.

-As part of the Development Data Partnership, you are going to have access to:
+As part of the Development Data Partnership, members have access to:

-- general tools and code snippets to get your data analysis up and running
+- Tools and snippets to get your data analysis up and running.
-- a curated list of code examples and data explorations for each data provider
-- a Python package that includes both partner-specific and general facilitators
+- A Python package that includes both partner-specific and general facilitators.
-- a command-line toolbox includes both partner-specific and general facilitators
+- A command-line toolbox that includes both partner-specific and general facilitators.

 ## Get Started